lsymuyu/Digital-Plant-Phenotyping-Platform/README.md

 ## Install
 **a.
 Install OpenAlea environment**

 [OpenAlea](http://openalea.gforge.inria.fr/dokuwiki/doku.php) is a 3D plant modeling platform that includes modules to analyse, visualize and model the functioning and growth of plant architecture.
-To install OpenAlea, please ensure [Conda](https://conda.io) have been installed in your conmputer.
+To install OpenAlea, please ensure [Conda](https://conda.io) has been installed.
 Conda is an open source package management system and environment management system that can run in Windows, Linux, Mac.
 Please use the Python 2.7 based installation ([Conda Download](https://conda.io/miniconda.html)).

 Create an environment named *openalea*:
 Launch a console